How is Zeffy free?

 67. Virtual fitness classes

 Virtual workouts are the same as regular workouts, but you can do them from the comfort of your home for a lot less money.
-Start small by offering a selection of one or two types of workouts and slowly grow your library of workouts.
+Start small by offering a selection of one or two types of workouts and slowly grow your library of classes.
 You can even eventually launch a line of branded workout merchandise.

 68. DIY craft kits